Alaska Zoo’s ailing polar bear dies; Lyutyik was 19

 Zoo officials last week said the white bear two months ago had become lethargic and was refusing to eat.
 Caretakers removed him from his usual habitat for monitoring.

-After the bear died, an evaluation found revealed a mass around and in one of his kidneys.
+After the bear died, an evaluation found a mass around and in one of his kidneys.
 Zoo officials say the condition often goes undetected in animals that large.

 A more comprehensive pathology review is planned.